Payday Loan Company Peachy Collapses Into Administration

 Paying the price

 However, Peachy’s fast loans came at a significant price.
 Quoting an annual interest rate of 855% APR, many of its customers found themselves faced with the prospect of paying back at least double – even quadruple – what they borrowed.
-The eligibility criteria for taking out a Peachy loan was very low – all you needed was to have an income of more than £600 per month, and to be over 18.
+The eligibility criteria for taking out a Peachy loan was very low – all you needed was to have an income of more than £600 per month and be over 18.
 You had to have not had a CCJ in the past six years, and you must have had a UK bank or building society account.

 In stepped a new breed of short-term loan companies, claiming to offer a lifeline to those in need of cash to cover their monthly bills and unexpected expenses.
-This trend took off, as desperate people had few other companies to turn to, and so lenders such as Peachy and Wonga were born.
+This trend took off, as desperate people had few other companies to turn to, so lenders such as Peachy and Wonga were born.

 Capped Interest Rates Prevented Peachy’s High Profits

 Following the intervention by the government and the Financial Conduct Authority (FCA), the rates a company could charge for a payday loan was then capped at 0.8% per day.
 In addition, the amount people had to pay back was also capped, meaning that they would never pay back more than double what they originally borrowed.